microsoft/qsharp/katas/content/deutsch_jozsa/index.md

 If you solve this problem classically, how many calls to the given function will you need?

 The first call will give you no information - regardless of whether it returns $0$ or $1$, the function could still be constant or balanced.
-In the best case scenario the second call will return a different value and you'll be able to conclude that the function is balanced in just $2$ calls.
+In the best case scenario, the second call will return a different value.
+You'll be able to conclude that the function is balanced in just $2$ calls.
-However, if you get the same value for the first two calls, you'll have to keep querying the function until either you get a different value or until you do $2^{N-1}+1$ queries that will return the same value - only in this case you'll know for certain that the function is constant.
+However, if you get the same value for the first two calls, you'll have to keep querying the function until either the function returns a different value, or until you perform $2^{N-1}+1$ queries that return the same value - only in this case will you know with certainty that the function is constant.

 What about the quantum scenario?